shaowen1991/SoothingSpatulas/README.md

 Install Docker Community Edition for your operating system.
 Follow instructions to install and start the Docker Community Edition.
 After downloading the SoothingSpatulas repository, open a terminal in the root directory of SoothingSpatulas.
 To get Docker Containers running, you'll want to do the commands in the order below.

-To build the container images: `yarn docker-build`
+To build the container: `yarn docker-build`

-To load build the container: `yarn docker-up`
+To create the container: `yarn docker-up`

 To create the datbase tables: `yarn docker-migrate`

 To seed the database tables: `yarn docker-seed`

+To remove the container: 'yarn docker-down'